tfjmp/xanthus/README.md

 We write a `Makefile` to run our attack scenario for many times.
 If you want to run it once only, modify this line: `[ $${cnt} -lt 25 ]` to `[ $${cnt} -lt 1 ]` in the `Makefile`.
-(In `Pegasus`, we would be able to configure this easily without actually modifying the code.)
+(In `Xanthus`, we would be able to configure this easily without actually modifying the code.)

 If you are running on `Mac`:
 ```